Identify the premises and conclusion of each of the following arguments.

 Solution:

-5. Use the truth table method to determine whether the following pairs of sentences are logically equivalent.
+Use the truth table method to determine whether the following sets of sentences are consistent.

 Solution: